Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 }
 ```

-### Enable location after phone's reboot
+### Enable location after a device reboot
 #### Create the BroadcasReceiver
-To collect location after phone's reboot without relaunch the application you have to create a Broadcast which launch the jobInstantService `WoosmapRebootJobService` when he receive the BOOT_COMPLETED event
+To collect location after a device reboot without having to relaunch the application, you have to create a Broadcast which launches the jobInstantService `WoosmapRebootJobService` when it receives the BOOT_COMPLETED event.

 ```java
 import android.content.BroadcastReceiver;